huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 pipeline.enable_xformers_memory_efficient_attention()
 ```

-Generate a new image conditioned on the depth map, initial image, and prompt:
+Now generate a new image conditioned on the depth map, initial image, and prompt:

 ```py
 prompt = "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k"